pGerhart/Fully-Adaptive-Two-Round-Threshold-Schnorr-From-DDH/Readme.md

-# Fully-Adaptive Two-Round Threshold Schnorr Prototype
+# Fully-Adaptive Two-Round Threshold Schnorr Signatures from DDH Prototype

 This repository contains a prototype implementation accompanying the paper
 > **Fully-Adaptive Two-Round Threshold Schnorr Signatures from DDH**